MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/overview/AD-FS-Scenarios-for-Developers.md

 ### Refresh the access token

 Access_tokens are short lived, and you must refresh them after they expire to continue accessing resources.
-You can do so by submitting another POST request to the /token endpoint, this time providing the refresh_token instead of the code.
-Refresh tokens are valid for all permissions that your client has already received consent for.
+You can do so by submitting another POST request to the `/token` endpoint, this time providing the refresh_token instead of the code.
+Refresh tokens are valid for all permissions that your client has already received access token for.

 Refresh tokens do not have specified lifetimes.
 Typically, the lifetimes of refresh tokens are relatively long.
 However, in some cases, refresh tokens expire, are revoked, or lack sufficient privileges for the desired action.
 Your application needs to expect and handle errors returned by the token issuance endpoint correctly.